 |P||=||Does not receive GPA points, but does receive credit|

 To substitute or replace a grade for a core course already on a student’s transcript, courses must meet the following guidelines:

-• Out of district classes have to be identical in course title and taken from the same school/vendor/publisher as the course to be replaced.
+- Out-of-district classes must be identical in the course title and taken from the same school/vendor/publisher as the course to be replaced.